whole-communities-whole-health/psy301_covid/study-info/index.md

 * D. **Experience Sampling Method (ESM)**: uses brief survey questions about participant's mood, stress and environmental context.
 Queries will be made 2-3 times per day via the app and will each require 1-2 minutes to complete.
   * i.
 Surveys will consist of a brief series of Likert scale questions (e.g., ranging from 0 not at all to 4 very much), radio button questions (e.g., select all the response options that apply), or open-ended questions (e.g., How are you feeling?).
   * ii.
 Audio.
 Each night, participants will be prompted to record a short audio clip describing what they are thinking and how they are feeling.
   * iii.
 Photo.
-Once a week, ESM prompts will ask the participant to take screenshots of their phone’s app usage .
+Once a week, ESM prompts will ask the participant to take screenshots of their phone’s app usage.

 **NOTE**: No personal identifiers (including any account or identifying information; e.g., social media accounts, usernames, passwords, etc.) will be collected by the application and no data from other applications will be accessed.
 Moreover, no additional personal information beyond the scope of the data modalities described above will be collected intentionally or incidentally as part of this study, including personal calendars, e-mail, contacts, social media, pictures, etc.

 [Back to top](#table-of-contents)

 ___